axkr/symja_android_library/symja_android_library/doc/functions/Sort.md

 Sort(list)
 ```

-> sorts $list$ (or the leaves of any other expression) according to canonical ordering.
+> sorts `list` (or the leaves of any other expression) according to canonical ordering.

 ```
 Sort(list, p)